chris1111/HP-Probook-EliteBook-Package-Creator-OC/README.md

 #### Any issue without the Log or all relevant information will be deleted.
 - This does not work on a VM

+#### For Clover with Big Sur 11 and Monterey 12 ➣ [HP-Probook-EliteBook-Package-Creator-Clover](https://github.com/chris1111/HP-ProbookEliteBook-Package-Creator-Clover)

 ## Credit:
 - Tester: asdesoso, RegieMac, Axon, jeremy 94, djams, Paul, sajtos888
 - Old Project Tester: Screenz, mus68, MueKo,